 Starting Haskins right away without a quality blindside would be fatal and could increase the chances that Haskins busts.
 Washington uses this pick on Georgia left tackle Andrew Thomas.
 Coincidentally, Washington also drafted Trent Williams fourth overall in 2010 out of Oklahoma.

 Thomas may be a downgrade from Williams as far as talent goes.
 At the same time Williams wants out and Ereck Flowers is projected to be the blindside if Williams does not take a snap.
 Flowers has no business at left tackle so Washington grabs Thomas at 3 here.
 I posted a film cut of Andrew Thomas and the entire Georgia offensive line versus Notre Dame.

-New York drafted Saquon Barkley in 2018 and has their successor to Eli Manning in Daniel Jones.
-This team needs a number one receiver and Alabama wide receiver Jerry Jeudy is that guy.
+Arizona grabs the final blue chip player in my mock at 6.
 The 6-1 193 lb Jerry Jeudy has Calvin Ridley's foot speed, Amari Cooper's route running, and the blocking of Julio Jones packed into one super receiver despite his size.
 He may be faster than all three receivers too with his speed and ability to stretch the field deep.
 He also knows how to run short, medium, or deep routes and use his agility to create separation when running a deep route with his speed.

 Jeudy was mainly used in the slot at times last year.
 He was used on the outside versus Clemson too where he did not drop a single ball versus Clemson's defense.
 There were plays where Jeudy was wide open where Tua did not make the easy play.

 Calvin Ridley had great foot speed, but his route tree was limited to about 15 routes.
 I'd argue Jeudy can run 18 of the 30 routes you need a receiver to run in the NFL.
 He does a better job creating separation than any Alabama receiver I've seen under Nick Saban.
 Jeudy had 68 receptions, 1,315 receiving yards, and 14 receiving touchdowns in 2018.
-If he improves on that in 2019, then he could easily cement himself as a top 5 pick in the 2020 NFL Draft.
+Jeudy has 71 receptions, 959 receiving yards, and 9 receiving touchdowns in 2019.

 Herbert has the arm strength and poise you look for in a quarterback.
 Herbert could only read up to five progressions last season, but with another year of development, Herbert may get up to six progressions.

 Herbert only started six games as a freshman.
 He had an injury in 2017.
 He was healthy in 2018 when he threw for 3,151 passing yards, 29 passing touchdowns, and 8 interceptions.
 Herbert has 3,333 passing yards, 32 passing touchdowns, and 5 interceptions in 2019.
 Herbert has the composure you look for in an NFL quarterback, but his accuracy needs to improve since he only had a 59.7 completion percentage in 2018 following his injury in 2017 when he had a 67.5 completion percentage prior to his season ending injury.
 Herbert holds onto the ball too long at times and his accuracy is a correctable trait if he can fix his mechanics.
 Herbert still has not fixed his accuracy which is why I see him as a guy who could be good or great, but not elite.